autogluon/autogluon/docs/tutorials/multimodal/object_detection/inference/detection_inference_voc.md

 ```

 [//]: # (Here `labels.txt` shall be added manually to include all the labels in the dataset.)
 Here `labels.txt` includes all the labels in the dataset.
-If it does not exist, the code will generate it by scanning
+If not existed, it will be automatically generate it by scanning
 through all annotation files.
 In this example, the content of `labels.txt` is shown as below: